alvaropran/groupfind/README.md

 # GroupFind

-**Turn your Instagram group chat into a trip plan — activities extracted, deduped, and ready to book.**
+**Turn your Instagram group chat into a trip plan.
+Activities extracted, deduped, and ready to book.**

 🔗 Live: [groupfind.vercel.app](https://groupfind.vercel.app)